fiatjaf/noflux-website/content/docs/keyboard_shortcuts.md

 <p class="warning">
 Mozilla Firefox blocks the opening of a new tab if you use the shortcut <code>v</code>.
-You must authorize Miniflux to open new tabs in your Firefox settings.
+You must authorize Noflux to open new tabs in your Firefox settings.
 </p>